Vonagre213-RD/YT-Downloader/README.md

 Right now, the easiest experience is on **Windows**.
 The app will automatically handle downloading and setting up `yt-dlp` and `FFmpeg` for you.

 *Quick note: If you're on macOS or Linux, it should still work fine!
-You'll just need to manually install `yt-dlp` and `FFmpeg` on your machine first.*
+You'll just need to manually install `yt-dlp` and `FFmpeg` on your machine first and use it's respective build commands downloading the source code.*

 ## Installation

-It's pretty simple!
-Just grab the `yt-Downloader-App.zip` from the **Releases** section, extract it, and run the installer inside named `yt-downloader-[app-version]-setup.exe`.
+It's pretty simple!Just download the `yt-downloader-[app-version]-setup.exe` and just execute it and wait.
+And for the portable version Just download the `YT-Downloader-[app-version]-Portable.zip` from the **Releases** section, extract it, and run the executable inside named `yt-downloader.exe`.

 *Note: You might get a "Windows protected your PC" warning.
 Don't worry, it's just because the app is new and I don't have a developer certificate yet.
 If you're cautious, you're totally free to check out all the source code here and see for yourself!*